Planes of satellites, at once transient and persistent: Satellite Systems in TNG-50

 In total, the catalogue of \cite{Pillepich-2024} contains 198 MW analogues at the present time ($z=0$, lookback time $t = 0$).
 From these, we select the 190 objects (96\%) which are centrals, i.e. the most massive substructures within their respective dark matter halos, so that halo properties such as $\mathrm{r}_{200}$, the radius of a sphere whose density is $200 \times$ the mean density, and $\mathrm{M}_{200}$, the mass enclosed within $\mathrm{r}_{200}$, can be identified and directly attributed to them.

 We use the location of the most bound particle of a subhalo to define its position, and identify as satellite galaxies all subhalos that contain stars, and which are located within $r_\mathrm{lim}(t) = 1.2 \times \mathrm{r}_{200}(t)$ from the host.
-This factor, resulting in a median of $r_\mathrm{lim}(t=0) = 277$~kpc, corresponds to the canonical definition of $r_\mathrm{lim}(t=0) = 300$~kpc for studies of MW satellites, whose $\mathrm{r}_{200}$ at $t=0$ is estimated to be $\sim 250$~kpc (choosing $r_\mathrm{lim} = \mathrm{r}_{200}$ slightly reduces the sample size and the typical time satellites spend inside $r_\mathrm{lim}$, but yields very similar results for all metrics we discuss).
+This factor results in a median of $r_\mathrm{lim}(t=0) = 277$~kpc and corresponds to the canonical definition of $r_\mathrm{lim}(t=0) = 300$~kpc for studies of MW satellites, whose $\mathrm{r}_{200}$ at $t=0$ is estimated to be $\sim 250$~kpc (choosing $r_\mathrm{lim} = \mathrm{r}_{200}$ slightly reduces the sample size and the typical time satellites spend inside $r_\mathrm{lim}$, but yields very similar results for all metrics we discuss).
 By this definition, 188 out of 190 systems (99\%) have at least 11 satellite galaxies at $t=0$.
 Where there are more than 11 satellites, we choose the subset with the highest stellar masses.

-Additionally, we require that the host and all 11 satellites identified at $t=0$ have main-branch progenitors for at least 19 additional outputs (lookback time of 3.27 Gyr, corresponding to a redshift of $z=0.28$ and a mean snapshot interval of $\sim 0.16 $~Gyr), a condition fulfilled by 109 systems (57\%), and that at least 11 satellite galaxies are found within $r_\mathrm{lim}(t)$ of the particular host for the same time interval, which 181 systems (95\%) satisfy.
-This choice of lookback time interval represents a compromise: at $t>3 Gyr$, we can clearly distinguish "short-lived" and "long-lived" features, while also retaining a large enough sample of systems for which we can trace the progenitors of all $N=11$ satellites, given the finite mass resolution of the simulation.
+Additionally, we require that the host and all 11 satellites identified at $t=0$ are genuine subhalos of cosmological origin ( \texttt{SubhaloFlag == True}), have main-branch progenitors for at least 19 additional outputs (lookback time of 3.27 Gyr, corresponding to a redshift of $z=0.28$ and a mean snapshot interval of $\sim 0.16 $~Gyr), a condition fulfilled by 109 systems (57\%), and that at least 11 satellite galaxies are found within $r_\mathrm{lim}(t)$ of the particular host for the same time interval, which 181 systems (95\%) satisfy.
+This choice of lookback time interval represents a compromise: at $t>3 Gyr$, we can clearly distinguish ``short-lived'' and ``long-lived'' features, while also retaining a large enough sample of systems for which we can trace the progenitors of all $N=11$ satellites, given the finite mass resolution of the simulation.
+Due to the finite time interval, some satellites which we identify as newly accreted may have had earlier pericentre passages, and some degree of coherence due to subhalos with very long orbital periods could be missed for this reason.

 We remove one system whose $\mathrm{r}_{200}$ repeatedly changes by more than $50\%$ between adjacent snapshots in our lookback time interval, indicating a close interaction with a more massive halo and resulting in discontinuities in our satellite definition.
 None of the remaining systems change in $\mathrm{r}_{200}$ by more than $10\%$ between any two snapshots.